-Sean paints every single day, he also runs Organ magazine, has presented a radio show on London arts radio station Resonance FM, he previously ran a long-standing alternative record label, put on hundreds of left-field gigs and music events - all very much fuelled by a punk rock DIY ethic.
-Sean was brought up on the isle of Anglesey and has now lived and worked in East London for quite a number of years - mostly Sean is a painter.
+Sean paints every single day, besides Cultivate, he also runs Organ magazine, has presented a radio show on London arts radio station Resonance FM, he previously ran a long-standing alternative record label, put on hundreds of left-field gigs and music events - all very much fuelled by a punk rock DIY ethic.
+Sean was brought up on the isle of Anglesey, North Wales and has now lived and worked in Hackney, East London for quite a number of years, his art probably reflects that East london base, one day he shall return to Anglesey and jsut painting the line where the sea meets the sky - mostly Sean is a painter.

-For the last four hundred and seventy days Sean has been painting a series of daily concluded paintings, a series called "Ten", one painting brought to a conclusion every day, always on a 10cm square canvas and always offered at a price of £10.
-All the "Ten" paintings concluded in October 2021 are offered here at the Art Car Boot Fair first before they are offered anywhere else.
+Recently Sean completed a series of one thousand daily concluded paintings, a series called "Ten", one painting brought to a conclusion every day for one thousand days.
+One thousand paintings always on a 10cm square canvas and always offered at a price of £10.
+The series recently came to an end and a selection of the "Ten" paintings concluded this year are offered here at the Art Car Boot Fair

 The Cheap Art Manifesto is not my work, it is the work of the Bread And Butter Theatre, a group of touring actors, performers and visual artists from North America, their stement is something I always hang on my stall at physical Art Car Boot Fair Events and it is something I very much endorse.